 Sometimes there are situations where you may want to allow participants to discard their current participant account and create a new one (e.g. nickname, team selection, etc.).
-For example, if your event is sharing devices (like community iPads at a school) between games and/or you simply want to allow participants to change their nickname or team selection.
+For example, if your event uses shared devices (like community iPads at a school) between games and/or you simply want to allow participants to change their nickname or team selection.

-With Allow Multiple Sign-Ins enabled, if a participant refreshes their browser or navigates to a new Experience, Crowdpurr will ask if the user wants to Continue Answering or Create New Player.
+With Allow Multiple Sign-Ins enabled, Crowdpurr will ask if the user wants to Continue Answering or Create New Player if a participant refreshes their browser or navigates to a new Experience.
 If Allow Multiple Sign-Ins is disabled, each device will always retain the current participant account.
 Your Experience will not give the option to continue or create a new participant.